National Molasses Bar Day

 Molasses was first exported to the United States from the West Indies to make rum.
 It would be the most popular sweetener in the U.S. up until the 1880s because it was cheaper than refined sugar.

-When World War II ended, the price of refined sugar dropped and most Americans switched from molasses to refined white sugar.
+When World War II ended, the price of refined sugar dropped, and most Americans switched from molasses to refined white sugar.
 However, molasses is a product that is still used today for making rum products, making yeast, curing tobacco, making pumpernickel bread, and even as an additive to cattle feed.

 Some Quick Facts About Molasses

 Below are some quick facts about molasses that we feel everyone should take a look at.
-Most people know about this dark, sticky sugar by-product, but how many people really know that much more about it?
-We’re betting that most people don’t know very much about molasses and that’s why we’re listing the following quick facts.
+Most people know about this dark, sticky sugar by-product, but how many really know that much more about it?
+We’re betting that most people don’t know very much about molasses, and that’s why we’re listing the following quick facts.

 • The final stage produces Blackstrap Molasses, a product that is used in cereals, marinades, cookies, desserts, and cattle feed.